simonsays-techtalk/Soundhive/README.md

 - Client not connecting?
 Double-check your HA token and network.
 - No sound?
 Make sure your device supports audio output and test with `aplay`
 - No TTS?
-Ensure Piper is installed and configured in HA (`tts.piper_2` or similar).
+Ensure Piper is installed and configured in HA (`tts.piper` or similar).
 - Client not appearing?
 Restart HA and enable debug logging if needed.

 ---